agda/agda-stdlib/paper/paper.md

 Agda[@norell2009dependently] is a dependently-typed functional language that serves both as a traditional programming language and as an interactive theorem prover (ITP).
 This paper introduces the Agda standard library, which offers many of the fundamental definitions and results necessary for users to quickly begin developing Agda programs and proofs.
-Unlike the standard libraries of traditional programming languages, the Agda standard library not only provides standard utilities and data structures, but also a substantial portion of the basic mathematics essential for proving the correctness of programs.
+Unlike the standard libraries of traditional programming languages, the Agda standard library not only provides standard utilities and data structures, but also a substantial portion of the basic discrete mathematics essential for proving the correctness of programs.

 # Statement of need

 Most programming languages include a "standard" library that offers a basic set of algorithms, data structures, and operating system operations.
 However, there are two reasons why a standard library is particularly important in Agda compared to traditional programming languages.

 First, like other theorem provers, the Agda language provides only a minimal core set of primitives from which programs can be constructed.
 As a result, many concepts traditionally considered part of a language must be defined within the program itself.
 While this approach reduces compiler complexity and enhances its reliability, it also means that users have access to fewer built-in definitions initially.
 For example, in a fresh Agda environment, there is no predefined notion of an integer or a string, let alone more complex data structures such as arrays or maps.

 Second, Agda users often seek to prove that programs constructed using data types from the standard library are "correct."
 Therefore, the standard library must provide not only the operations for these data types but also proofs of their correctness (e.g., proving that integer addition is commutative or that string concatenation is associative).